 The formation age of the paired brachinite NWA 4882 was calculated by Dunlap et al. (2016) using the short-lived MnCr chronometer.
 An absolute age relative to the D'Orbigny age anchor was determined to be 4.5502 (±0.0008) b.y.
 This is ~14.6 m.y. later than the formation of the type specimen for this group, Brachina, which has a MnCr age of 4.5648 (±0.0005) b.y.
 (Dunlap et al., 2016).
-In addition, their study revealed that the ε54Cr value for this meteorite is similar to that of other brachinites, indicating that they all derive from a common parent body that experienced a long duration of impact-heating.
+In addition, their study revealed that the ε54Cr value for NWA 4882 is similar to that of other brachinites, indicating they all derive from a common parent body which experienced a long duration of impact-heating.
 In a subsequent study, Dunlap et al. (2017) determined a very ancient AlMg absolute age relative to D'Orbigny of 4.5680 (±0.0005) b.y., possibly reflecting the time of partial melting of the source lithology.

-Information concerning the origin and petrogenesis of the brachinites and the meteorite GRA 06128/9, considered to be a possible representative of the feldspathic crust of the brachinite parent body, can be found on the NWA 3151, Reid 013, and Eagles Nest pages.
+Information pertaining to the origin and petrogenesis of the brachinites and the meteorite GRA 06128/9, considered to be a possible representative of the feldspathic crust of the brachinite parent body, can be found on the NWA 3151 and Reid 013 pages.
 The specimen of NWA 4969 shown above is a 0.93 g partial slice.
 The photo below shows the partial stone as found.